 We arrived in Paris at 8:00am on a Wednesday morning.
 After a loooong travel day with with little to no sleep, we were tired but happy.
 We navigated through the many arrival steps smoothly, but slowly.
 Thankfully, we were not in a rush, so our arrival was peaceful and stress free.
 I saw a few different groups around us in a panic.
 One young woman was trying to fly out but had lost her passport at the check in counter.
 Another American family was ahead of us in line at Border Control and was in tears at the counter for several minutes for an unknown reason.
 Please make sure, your documents are in order!
 Nothing can ruin your trip faster than not being allowed into the country.

-After finally completing immigration and collecting our bags, we followed the “train” signs and made our way to the station.
+After finally completing immigration and collecting our bags (wondering what to pack?
+Check out out this Paris packing list here for tips), we followed the “train” signs and made our way to the station.
 The kiosk offers an English option and was easy to use.We purchased tickets to the city center from the ticket kiosk for €10.30 each and hopped on the RER B to the St. Michel stop about 45 minutes away.
 It was so centrally located to all that we wanted to see.
 We found the metro system to be very simple to use, but preferred to walk when possible so that we could soak up the true feeling of Paris while wandering its beautiful streets.

 Explore St. Germain, Luxembourg Gardens + Latin Quarter